5 must-do things around Harlow

 Art, sculpture and countryside relaxation – this town in England’s sunny southeast offers everything you need for a weekend escape.
 Check out what Harlow has to offer and start planning your trip today!

 Founded in Essex after the Second World War, Harlow was one of a string of new towns built to accommodate London’s swelling population.
 Since then, it’s developed into an international centre for sculpture and creativity; the town is a true hidden gem for art lovers.
-Here a few of our favourite things about the area.
+Here five of our favourite things about the area:

-Drink it in.
-We think anyone from keen country ramblers to urban couture junkies will enjoy a trip to this pub.
+We think anyone from keen country ramblers to urban couture junkies will enjoy a trip to The Red Cow.
 Is there anything more refreshing than a long walk ending in an afternoon pint?
 The pub sits on England’s oldest road, the Icknield Way, and its classic menu and rotating selection of traditional beers will make you feel like you’ve truly gone back in time.

 This historic market town sits near Chrishall, and if you plan your visit for a Saturday, you’ll be able to stop off at the market while you’re here.
 Stocked with local produce and artisanal goods, the market is a one-stop treasure trove for packing the perfect English countryside picnic – you’ll even find your basket at one of the craft stalls!

 Harlow’s riverside arts hub, Parndon Mill, hosts an ever-changing programme of contemporary exhibitions and a strong calendar of classes and events.
-There’s more to this gallery than landscapes – though there are some beautiful local scenes on display – with flamenco guitars and metal sculptures among the artworks represented.
-Just a 10 minute drive from our Park Inn by Radisson Harlow Hotel, we love making a day of any visit by walking along the banks of the River Stort.
+There’s more to this gallery than landscapes, though there are some beautiful local scenes on display, with flamenco guitars and metal sculptures among the artworks represented.